watermark-lab/WaterMarkIt/README.md

   - Image-based watermarks

 - **Customizable Watermarks**: Customize various aspects of your watermark, including:
-  - Text
   - Color
   - Size
   - Position
   - Rotation
   - Opacity
-  - Trademark
   - DPI

+- **Trademarks**: A capability to add the trademark symbol to text-based watermarks.

 - **Page orientation support**: Full support for both portrait and landscape orientations.

 - **Supported Formats**:
   - PDF
-  - JPEG
-  - PNG
-  - TIFF
-  - BMP
+  - Various image formats (JPEG, PNG, etc.)

 - **Drawn Watermarks**: The library provides the `WatermarkingMethod.DRAW` method to add watermarks to PDF files that can't be easily removed.
-This mode renders an image based on a PDF page and replaces all layers of the page with the image.
+This mode generates an image from a PDF page, applies watermarks to the image, and replaces all layers of the page with the modified image.

 - **Multithreading**: Leverages a thread pool for efficient watermarking.
 Particularly useful for the `WatermarkingMethod.DRAW` method and multi-page files such as PDFs, enabling parallel watermarking with a separate thread for each page.